Anxiety treatment in Washington, DC.

 Treatment for Anxiety

-Often our mind tries to makes sense of why we feel anxious and we will try to find meaning or reasons for our anxiety.
-“I am just nervous about my test next week” or “I just have a lot on my plate right now” are some examples of this.
+Often our mind tries to make sense of why we feel anxious and we will try to find meaning or reasons for our anxiety.
+“I am just nervous about my test next week,” or “I just have a lot on my plate right now” are some examples of this.

 That is why I feel it is important to get to the root of your anxiety and resolve what is really driving it.
 In other words, to help you make sound and solid internal changes within yourself, which allows you to be more emotionally calm and secure when life (which it always does!), throws difficult situations our way.
 In therapy, we examine the internal emotions, feelings, and urges that the anxiety is covering up and blocking.
 We examine the thoughts that might be exacerbating your anxiety.
 We examine the behaviors that might be exacerbating your anxiety, and look to how we can make lasting changes in each of these areas.